News

-Energy communities are a new approach to solar power, enabling households to access clean electricity without installing their own solar panels.
-Iberdrola’s initiative in Spain is a perfect example:
+Energy communities are a new approach to solar power, enabling households to access clean electricity without installing panels themselves.
+Iberdrola’s shared solar energy program in Spain makes this possible through:

 Want to see how decentralized energy is revolutionizing the way we power our homes?
 Explore DECENT.EC to learn how blockchain, smart grids and energy communities are creating a more efficient, transparent, and accessible energy future.